 - Titled or registered items like vehicles

-Prescriptions, some medical equipment and certain manufacturing equipment is tax-exempt.
+Prescriptions, some medical equipment, and certain manufacturing equipment are tax-exempt.

 Digital products, with the exception of canned software (pre-made software), isn’t taxable.